Custom Logistics Software Development: Features, Advantages & Tech Stack

 Delivery status updates

-When working with third party logistics contractors, it is always nice to know where your shipment currently is, whether the items have already been already delivered, unloaded, etc. Calling the driver or the client to ask about the current delivery status takes time, costs money, and more important, distracts employees from their current work.
+When working with third-party logistics contractors, it is always nice to know where your shipment currently is, whether the items have already been delivered, unloaded, etc. Calling the driver or the client to ask about the current delivery status takes time, costs money, and, more importantly, distracts employees from their current work.

 Solution:

-A logistics software can help you to keep track of your shipped products by updating their current status in real time and sending delivery notifications.
+Supply chain management logistics software can help you to keep track of your shipped products by updating their current status in real time and sending delivery notifications.
 The system recognizes the QR codes on the items.
-When these are scanned upon loading the system notifies you, the GPS tracker is able to share the current location of the truck and estimates the approximate arriving time.
+When these are scanned upon loading the system notifies you, and the GPS tracker will be able to share the current location of the truck and estimate the approximate arrival time.
 QR codes are scanned again upon unloading at the destination warehouse.
 And you are notified that the products have been successfully delivered.

-Some warehouses aren’t equipped with QR code scanners, in which case the delivery status can be updated manually with a single tap in the application by the truck driver or a warehouse employee that receives the delivery.
+Some warehouses aren’t equipped with QR code scanners, so the delivery status can be updated manually with a single tap in the application by the truck driver or a warehouse employee who receives the delivery.
 To minimize manual actions, the application can automatically change the delivery status when GPS notifies the system that the truck has left the warehouse.
-However, in all cases the result remains the same — you always receive up-to-date information about the delivery status and can be sure that your products are safe.
+However, in all cases, the result remains the same — you always receive up-to-date information about the delivery status and can be sure that your products are safe.
+Learn more about location-based app development services to better understand the benefits.

 Planning equipment maintenance

 Equipment breakdown is a major problem for production and logistics.
-It always happens unexpected and can cause significant delays which result in money loss.
-Dissatisfied clients that didn’t receive their orders on time is another drawback of sudden breakings.
+It always happens unexpectedly and can cause significant delays which result in money loss.
+Dissatisfied clients who didn’t receive their orders on time is another drawback of sudden breakings.

-But any company can save 12-18% by implementing preventive maintenance instead of repairing equipment after breakdowns have occured.
+However, any company can save up to 40% by implementing predictive maintenance instead of repairing equipment after breakdowns have occurred.

 Solution: